Reasons Why LTD Permanent Disability Can Be Canceled

 Understanding why your long-term disability benefits can be terminated is the first step to fighting back against the insurance company.

-By , J.D. · University of Missouri School of Law
+By , J.D.
+University of Missouri School of Law

-Why Would My Long-Term Disability Be Stopped or Denied?
+Why Would My Long-Term Disability Be Canceled?

 Discovery of Activities by Surveillance

-If you're receiving long-term disability benefits, it's likely that your insurance company will check up on you from time to time.
+When you receive long-term disability benefits, it’s likely that your insurance company will check up on you from time to time.
 And you should exercise caution when interacting with anyone you suspect could be an investigator.

-It's also possible that your LTD insurer will arrange a surveillance team to track you for several days.
-This can include:
+It’s also possible that your LTD insurer will arrange a surveillance team to track you for several days.
+This can include following you on your daily errands and to doctor's appointments, parking outside your house to watch you, and recording your activity on video.

 If you're observed engaging in activities that are inconsistent with your impairments, the insurance company might determine that your condition has improved and your long-term disability benefits could be canceled.